pr-starfighter/starfighter/README.txt

   if the event had been defined properly, all it would have done is render the mission unwinnable.
 The current release simply removes the broken event entirely (including for Classic difficulty).

+* The "unlimited time" cheat option in version 1.1 caused the Mars mission to be unwinnable.
+The current release fixes that by allowing the timer to count down on the Mars mission only while this cheat is enabled.

+* The code checking for rescued slaves for the interception mission in Eyananth failed to work after the interception was cleared in version 1.1.
+This bug is fixed in the current release.

 ------------------------------------------------------------------------